 - Keep lines of communication open: Make sure your employees feel confident they are making informed decisions about their health, and help them stay up-to-date on the newest health trends.
 You can do this through email blasts, newsletters, infographics and meetings.
 Encourage employees to submit ideas for other wellness initiatives or company culture changes—it’s the best way to ensure all health needs are understood, managed and met.

-Challenge your company to give the power of health to its employees – it will make the world of a difference.
-If you want to learn more about the tools available to you and your employees, visit these other blogs:
+Challenge your company to give the power of health to its employees.
+It will make a world of a difference.

 - 10 Situations that Call for the Blue Cross Blue Shield of Michigan Mobile App